 Ash gourd contains high water, low fiber, and calorie contents, so the vegetable may help ease digestion and healthily improve body weight.

 Many studies affirmed that water-dense and low-calorie vegetables and fruits could be highly helpful in healthy weight loss.

-The laxative properties of ash gourd helps regulate the bowel movements and hence reduce discomfort in the gut.
-Moreover, the vegetable is a rich source of fiber which can create a gel-like substance in our gut that slowly digests the food and makes you feel full for a long time.
+The laxative properties of ash gourd help regulate bowel movements and hence reduce discomfort in the gut.
+Moreover, the vegetable is a rich source of fiber which can create a gel-like substance in our gut that slowly digests the food and makes us feel full for a long time.
 It also helps to prevent stomach instances like bloating, constipation, and stomach cramps by digesting heavy meals.

 People who are following a low-carb diet can include ash gourd in their diet.

 Ash gourd is believed to prevent ulcer formations in membranes of the stomach and intestine.
 Ash gourd is a natural remedy for peptic ulcers.
 Ash gourd juice with equal amounts of water can be consumed on an empty stomach in the morning for peptic ulcers.
 After drinking ash gourd juice, don’t take anything between 2 and 3 hours.